 How Can Bleeding After Sex During Pregnancy Be Avoided?

 With all the capillaries and softened cervix, there are no hundred percent guaranteed preventive measures to avoid bleeding after sex.
-However, the following measures may help to minimize the chances of the bleeding.
+However, the following steps may help to minimize the chances of bleeding.

-- Select comfortable and safe positions during the sex: Certain sexual positions are capable of triggering vaginal bleeding or spotting.
+Select comfortable and safe positions during the sex: Certain sexual positions are capable of triggering vaginal bleeding or spotting.
 Avoid those positions, which increase the pressure on the vaginal area.
-Therefore, experiment safe sex positions like spooning, rear entry, etc. which put less pressure on the vaginal area
+Therefore, experiment safe sex positions like spooning, rear entry, etc., which puts less pressure on the vaginal area

-- Use lubricants: To reduce the friction and discomfort during sex, it is better to use a water based lubricants.
+Use lubricants: The friction and discomfort during sex are reduced; it is better to use water-based lubricants.
 This will decrease the chances of cervical irritation, thereby, the chances of bleeding also decrease.
 Coconut oil is a wonderful natural lubricant, and being free of any preservatives whatsoever, it makes an excellent choice.
 Careful steer clear of lubricants that contain glycerin, as these can give you a thrush

-When Should I Seek Medical Attention When I Experience Bleeding After Sex During Pregnancy?
+When Should I Seek Medical Attention When I Experience Bleeding After Sex In Pregnancy?

-Just to be on the safe side, any type of changes in the vaginal discharge should be mentioned to the doctor.
+On the safe side, any change in the vaginal discharge should be mentioned to the doctor.
 Spotting after sex is not an exception.
-Though normally it won’t affect the progression of healthy pregnancy, as we always say, during pregnancy, we should always expect for unexpected issues.
+Though it usually won’t affect the progression of a healthy pregnancy, as we always say, during pregnancy, we should always expect for unexpected issues.

 You should always evaluate the quantity, nature, and appearance of the bleeding after sex.
 Wear a pad and notice the color of blood.
 You should seek immediate medical attention if you experience any of the following issues, as it can be an indication of miscarriage:

-- Cervical incompetence: If you are experiencing cervical incompetence, a condition in which the cervix is not closed fully, you are already a ta risk of preterm labor and pregnancy loss.
+Cervical incompetence: If you are experiencing cervical incompetence, a condition in which the cervix is not closed fully, you are already at a risk of preterm labor and pregnancy loss.
 Intercourse should be totally avoided throughout the pregnancy